MARINE PROTECTED AREAS

 STRATEGY

-Together with governments, scientists, communities, and the private sector, we work on the following key areas:
+Together with governments, scientists, communities and the private sector, we work on the following axes:

 Representativeness

-We promote the balanced representation of all ecological regions within MPA systems.
-Using the best available science, we identify marine bioregions, gaps, needs, and conservation priorities.
-We support and provide technical advice to governments for the creation of marine and coastal protected areas at all levels and jurisdictions.
+We encourage balanced representation of all ecological regions within MPAs systems.
+With the support of the best available science, we identify marine bioregions, gaps, needs and conservation priorities.
+We support and provide technical advice to governments for the creation of marine and coastal protected areas of all levels and jurisdictions.

 Effectiveness

-We support the management effectiveness assessments of coastal and marine areas and the design of management measurement tools.
-We assist in the development and application of monitoring protocols and methodologies for marine biodiversity.
-We contribute to the planning of management and sustainability assessments.
-We collaborate in the coordination of governance processes among stakeholders, assisting in the facilitation and systematization of procedures and agreements.
+We support the diagnosis of management effectiveness of coastal marine areas and the design of management measurement tools.
+We support the development and application of marine biodiversity monitoring protocols and methodologies.
+We assist and participate in management planning and financial sustainability diagnostics.
+We collaborate in the articulation of governance processes among stakeholders, assisting in the facilitation and systematization of procedures and agreements.
 We promote initiatives for the development and strengthening of capacities for the effective management of MPAs.

 Connectivity